 Go for it!
 Take the plunge and change your entire hair color.
 Before you do though, play around with swatches, a wig or clip-ins to see which shade of auburn is best for you and your skin tone.
 Darker skin tends to have red undertones in their hair, so you want to use this as your guide.
 However, this isn’t always the case.
 If you have dark brown hair, opt for a lighter auburn brown hair color.
 On black hair, try auburn reds with burgundy undertones.

-Craving for more hair color trends like these auburn colors?
+Craving for more hair color trends?
 Check out our holiday hair color guide for more shades we’re loving this winter.